tonyrog/fuserlproc/README.md

 # run

     [ do once
-      cp sys.config to local.config
+      cp sys.config local.config
       <edit> local.config
     ]
     erl -config local.config -s fuserlproc

-Now you shoule be able to peek into the $HOME/erlproc and be able to inspect the Erlang node.
+Now you should be able find the directory $HOME/erlproc (or what ever you called your mount point) and be able to inspect the Erlang node.